MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 a new user record.

-If you marked the Copy Access from Company option in Microsoft Dynamics GP Utilities when you created a new company, you’ve already set up user security for this company.
+If you marked the Copy Access from Company option in Microsoft Dynamics GP Utilities when you created a new company, you've already set up user security for this company.
 Complete this procedure using the User Security Setup window only to modify the settings you copied.